PalouseDH/symposium/outlines/day-4.md

 - DH projects deconstructions: explore source data, people, tools, outputs.
     - Miriam Posner, [How did they make that?](http://miriamposner.com/blog/how-did-they-make-that/).
     - DH Commons: [How did they make that?
 Programming Historian](http://dhcommons.org/journal/issue-1/editorial-sustainability-and-open-peer-review-programming-historian).
+    - Sustainability? (how many dead projects have you seen?)
+- Parking Lot
+    - any questions we should discuss?

 #### Text visualization & analysis tool discussion and play time